Hadamard Random Forest: Reconstructing real-valued quantum states with exponential reduction in measurement settings: Methods

 In the regime $p_e L \ll 1$, one recovers $p_j\approx p_eL$.
 But a moderate $p_e=0.01$ can lead to unreliable predictions deeper in the tree at 10~qubits as $p_j\approx 0.1$.
-By combining $N_{\text{tree}}$ random trees, the effective error rate becomes exponentially smaller.
+The effective error rate becomes exponentially smaller by combining $N_{\text{tree}}$ random trees.
 Assuming that each tree has an independent error rate $p_j<1/2$, the probability of returning the wrong signs after majority voting is